-Some say that God’s covenant with David must have been conditional or applies only to the coming of the Messiah.
+Some say that God’s covenant with David of an everlasting throne must have been conditional, or applies only to the coming of the Messiah—hence the apparent lack of the throne today.
 What does the Bible say?

 Claim: Jerusalem’s last “true” king, Jeconiah, was not killed by the Babylonians, and went on to have sons in captivity.
 Thus, the royal Davidic dynasty continued through Jeconiah’s descendants.

 Answer: The Bible clearly records that none of the descendants of Jeconiah reigned on David’s throne.
 “As I live, saith the Lord, though Coniah [Jeconiah] the son of Jehoiakim king of Judah were the signet upon My right hand, yet would I pluck thee thence ….
 Thus saith the Lord: Write ye this man childless, A man that shall not prosper in his days; For no man of his seed shall prosper, Sitting upon the throne of David, And ruling any more in Judah” (Jeremiah 22:24, 30).
 As far as the royal throne of David was concerned, Jeconiah was childless.

 Claim: The Davidic covenant never applied to David’s immediate physical descendants.
 This covenant applies only to the coming Messiah.

 Answer: While the covenant culminates ultimately in the Messiah ruling on David’s throne, 1 Chronicles 22:9-10 clearly show that David’s physical progeny would sit on the throne till the Messiah comes.
 This prophecy mentions Solomon by name.
 “Behold, a son shall be born to thee … for his name shall be Solomon … He shall build a house for My name; and he shall be to Me for a son, and I will be to him for a father; and I will establish the throne of his kingdom over Israel for ever.”
 Thus, the covenant began with Solomon.